chrisemunt/mg_pwind/README.md

 	* Maximum string length for YottaDB: 1,048,576 Bytes.
 	* Maximum string length for InterSystems databases: 3,641,144 Bytes (32,767 Bytes for older systems).
 * Introduce a simple wait/signal mechanism to aid communication between **YottaDB** processes.

+### v1.3.7 (8 April 2022)

+* Introduce a scheme for dealing with large strings from InterSystems IRIS and Cache.
+	* The maximum string length for InterSystems DB Servers is usually 3,641,144 Bytes whereas for YottaDB it is currently 1,048,576 Bytes.
+This enhancement will allow **mg\_pwind** functions to retrieve (and set) strings up to the maximum size permitted by InterSystems.